lgraesser/Neural-Networks-Workshop-Materials-WiMLDS/README.md

 If you run into installation or import errors, then it can help to set everything up from within a virtual environment as you can be sure that the version of each of the dependencies matches the requirements.

-There are two ways to create virtual environments in Python
+There are two ways to create virtual environments in Python.

 1. Using the Anaconda distribution of Python.
 2. Using virtualenv.